yyutong/tp/docs/UserGuide.md

 * `add a/50 c/entertainment t/2020-09-28 d/yayymovie!`

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-1. The date and field are optional but amount and category are compulsory.
+1. The date and field are optional but amount and category are compulsory. <br>
 2. when more than one same field is entered, the last one is chosen.
 For example, there are t/2 and t/3 being entered, t/3 will be chosen. <br>
 3. When the date field is left empty, the default is today.
 When description field is left empty, the default is no description.
 </div>